zecloud/scala-AzureFunction/README.md

 # scala-AzureFunction
 Scala Azure Function sample with sbt
+Custom DevContainer with custom Docker File  with all necessary tools included
 to build it : sbt azfunCreateZipFile
 to run it : cd target/DynamicSvgFunc && func start
 to publish it on Azure :